quangnguyenvn/JSON0/README.md

-# Json-Quill
+# Jquill

-Json-Quill is a Java library that converts Java Objects into their JSON format.
+Jquill is a Java library that converts Java Objects into their JSON format.
 Json-Quill focused on performance and was designed to handle huge tasks with minimum time.

 The development team used algorithms that tackle directly with byte arrays, limit the abuse of creating new objects in Java that could consume a lot of memory.